ARMSTRONGOPONDO/kra-ecomply/README.md

 # Update
-THE saf api is an issue legally you cant read people messages mpesa via api so users will have to upload their own statemnts
+THE saf api is an issue legally you cant read people messages mpesa via api so users will have to upload their own statemnts Nishaunda a good upload statement with good messages etc ui i will modify also Nishaunda a place to view list of uploaded statemnts now kitu imebaki nikugenerate etims invoices na kufile returns